MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how we are now using `useMetaMask` and destrucuring its return value to get just the parts of the `MetaMaskData` state and functions that we need.
+Notice how we use `useMetaMask` and destructure its return value to get the `MetaMaskData` state and functions we need.

 ```ts
 const { wallet, hasProvider, isConnecting, connectMetaMask } = useMetaMask()
 ```

-Also we are using a function to format our wallet address for display purposes:
+Also, we are using a function to format our wallet address for display purposes:

 ```ts
 {formatAddress(wallet.accounts[0])}